All Products

 Does the deleted General-purpose NAS files in the recycle bin occupy the file quantity or storage space of a NAS file system?

-No, the file quantity of a NAS file system does not include the number of deleted files that are temporarily stored in the recycle bin.
-The deleted files do not occupy the storage space of the file system either.
+No, they do not.
+The number of files temporarily stored in the recycle bin does not count towards the file quantity limit of a NAS file system.
+These deleted files also do not occupy the storage space of the file system.
 For more information about the storage capacity and file quantity supported by each storage class of NAS file systems, see Limits.

 Note